 The last town you’ll hit before you start driving through the incredibly gorgeous Quinault Rainforest to the trailhead is the teeny community of Quinault.
 Here, you’ll find the Quinault South Shore Ranger Station, where you can stop to ask a ranger any questions you may have or rent a bear canister (which is required to camp along the trail- more on that below!).

 Right across the street, you’ll find the Quinault Mercantile, which offers snacks, sandwiches, and camping gear, if you need to pick up any last minute provisions.
-There’s also a cozy hotel here, the Lake Quinault Lodge, if you happen to get to Quinault late and need a place to stay the night before you start your backpacking trip (I wouldn’t recommend driving along the road to the trailhead in the dark, due to its serious potholes).
+There’s also a cozy hotel here, the Lake Quinault Lodge, if you happen to get to Quinault late and need a place to stay the night before you start your backpacking trip (I wouldn’t recommend driving along the road to the trailhead in the dark, due to its seriously gnarly potholes).

 Tip: I’d recommend filling up your gas tank in the town of Aberdeen, about 65 miles east of the trailhead, given you’ll have limited options past this point.
 Otherwise, there is only one gas station a few miles west past where you’d turn for Quinault, but it’s unattended and other reviewers have frequently complained about having issues with the pumps.

 From here, you’ll continue along the banks of Lake Quinault and eventually, the Quinault River, as the forest grows denser around you.
-The paved road eventually turns to gravel and you’ll encounter some gnarly potholes along the way.
+The paved road eventually turns to gravel and you’ll encounter some massive potholes along the way.
 So drive slowly and carefully, especially if you have a low clearance vehicle.

 The road will eventually dead-end at the Graves Creek Campground, which is right next to the trailhead’s parking lot.
 This is a popular campground for hikers to stay the night before they head out on the trail- all sites are offered on a first come, first serve basis for $20 ($10 if you have a senior pass!).